senbo1/RESTful-API/README.md

-# RESTAPI with Typescript, Express, MongoDB
+# REST API with Typescript, Express, MongoDB

 This is a RESTful API built using Typescript, Express and MongoDB for Practice.
 It provides an easy way to interact with data stored in MongoDB.